Posted on January 15th, 2015 by Karl W Oestreich

 To unsubscribe: To remove your name from the global distribution list, send an email to Laura Wuotila with the subject: UNSUBSCRIBE from Mayo Clinic in the News.

 Tags: 2014 Mankato Meltdown, 26.2 with Donna Marathon, 4029 TV, 5 KJZZ, ABC News, ABC15 Phoenix, Acento Veintiuno, advisory board, aging, American College of Cardiology, American Spectator, Anesthesia News, Arizona Family, Ashley Seykora, Aspen Times, aspirin and heart attack risk, Associated Press, atherosclerosis, Austin Daily Herald, Barron News-Shield, bedtime rituals, Bismarck Tribune, Bloomberg, Brien Gleeson, C. diff, cancer biopsies, Cardio3 BioSciences, Cardiology Today, CBS News, celiac disease, cervical cancer, chronic pain, City A.M.
-London, CKD diagnosis, clostridium difficile, CNN Money, Cole Borchardt, common doctor visits, crowdsourcing and health care, DailyRx, Dallas Sun, Dave Eitrheim and terminal cancer, dense breast tissue, destination medical center, diabetes, Diabetes Insider, Dr. Brian Weinshenker, Dr. Carole Warnes, Dr. Carrie Carr, Dr. Craig Sawchuk and seasonal affective disorder, Dr. Curtis Hanson, Dr. Edward Laskowski, Dr. Elizabeth Osborne, Dr. Erin Westfall, Dr. Francisco Lopez-Jimenez, Dr. James Kirkland, Dr. James Levine, Dr. Javier Cardenas, Dr. John Presutti, Dr. Jon Tilburt, Dr. Jonathan Carter, Dr. Joseph Dearani, Dr. Joseph Murray, Dr. Joseph Sirven, Dr. Mark Ciota, Dr. Mark Frye, Dr. Michael Joyner, Dr. Michael Stuart, Dr. Michael Wallace, Dr. Mitesh Borad, Dr. Patricia Olijnyk, Dr. Patricia Simmons, Dr. Richard Berger, Dr. Ruben Mesa, Dr. Steve Campbell, Dr. Steve Ommen, Dr. Steve Peters, Dr. Steve Peters and sepsis, Dr. Tasneem Naqvi, Dr. Tim Johnson, Dr. Timothy Morgenthaler, Dr. Tom Witt, Dr. Veena Taneja, Dr. William Haley, Eau Claire Leader-Telegram, Echo Press, Ectopia cordis, edical Xpress, EHR Intelligence, El Universal Venezuela, emergency medicine, energy drinks, Entrepreneur, Everyday Health, Examiner Toronto, exercise and a chronic disease, FDA, Federal Baseball, First Coast News, Florida Times-Union, flu complications, flu shots, food allergies, Forbes, Fortune, FOX 10 Phoenix, Fox News, FOX News Latino, Fox Sports, FOX10 Phoenix, FOX31 Denver, frostbite, Gold Cross, Goodhue County Editorial Association’s 2014 Citizen of the Year, Half Moon Dragon Boat Festival and Mayo Clinic Health System, Harpers Bazaar, HCAHPS scores, HealthCanal, Healthcare Global, HealthDay, HemOnc Today, Herald Online, Hodgkin's lymphoma, HON.ch, Honoring Choices Florida, Houston Northwest Medical Center, HPV, Huffington Post, idiopathic intracranial hypertension, Infection Control Today, Insight News, interventional spine procedures, Isaac Kolstad, Jacksonville Business Journal, Jayson Werth, Jennifer Larson, joint pain and microbes, Journal of Emergency Medical Services, Juan Martin del Potro, KAAL, KARE11, Katherine Zeratsky, Kathy Oslund, Kenyon Leader, Kieran Jane Veitz, kiosks and virtual medical visit pilot, KPHO-Phoenix, KTTC, KVOA Tucson, La Crosse Tribune, La Prensa, lab tests, Leonard L. Berry, Let’s Play Hockey, Lillian Grace Salerno, LiveScience, Mail & Guardian Africa, Mankato Free Press, Mayo Clinic Center for Connected Care, Mayo Clinic Center for Sleep Medicine, Mayo Clinic Diet, Mayo Clinic Health System, Mayo Clinic Health System in Waycross, Mayo Clinic News Network, Mayo Clinic Proceedings, Mayo Clinic Sports Medicine Center, MedCity News, Medical News Today, Medical Xpress, MedicineNet, MedlinePlus, Medscape, melanoma, men's health, Miami Herald, Minneapolis-St. Paul Business Journal, Modern Healthcare, Motley Fool, MPR, multiple scleroris, multiple sclerosis, music and brain injuries, National Cancer Institute, NCCI Des Moines, Nephrology News, Newsmax Health, Nikola Pekovic, nonprofit health care, Noticia al Dia, NPR, Oncology Nurse Advisor, Optum Labs, pancreatic cancer, parkinson's disease, persistent pain, Phoenix Business Journal, Pioneer Press, Pittsburgh Post-Gazette, polyps and colonoscopies, Post Bulletin, Prevention Magazine, psychology and Internet use, Real Simple magazine, Red Wing Republican Eagle, Rick Shapiro, Rita Sullivan, Saint John's Bible, Science Blog, Science Codex, Science Daily, Science Newsline, Science World Report, Seattle Times, seed libraries, sled hockey, sleep apnea, sleep habits, standing desks, Star Tribune, Stone Hearth News, stroke, Telemedicine, The Atlantic, The Guardian, The Interrobang, The Living With and Overcoming My Cancer Symposium, The New York Times, TIME, TODAY, Transplant Views, USA Today, Utah Policy, Valley News, Vancouver Desi, vitamin D and seasonal affective disorder, Vox, Washington Post, WBRC Alabama, WBUR Boston, WCCO, WEAU-Eau Claire, WebMD, weight-loss surgery, Winnipeg Free Press, winter blues, WXOW La Crosse, Yahoo Health, Yoga and cardio benefits, Zumbrota News Record
+London, CKD diagnosis, clostridium difficile, CNN Money, Cole Borchardt, common doctor visits, crowdsourcing and health care, DailyRx, Dallas Sun, Dave Eitrheim and terminal cancer, dense breast tissue, destination medical center, diabetes, Diabetes Insider, Dr. Brian Weinshenker, Dr. Carole Warnes, Dr. Carrie Carr, Dr. Craig Sawchuk and seasonal affective disorder, Dr. Curtis Hanson, Dr. Edward Laskowski, Dr. Elizabeth Osborne, Dr. Erin Westfall, Dr. Francisco Lopez-Jimenez, Dr. James Kirkland, Dr. James Levine, Dr. Javier Cardenas, Dr. John Presutti, Dr. Jon Tilburt, Dr. Jonathan Carter, Dr. Joseph Dearani, Dr. Joseph Murray, Dr. Joseph Sirven, Dr. Mark Ciota, Dr. Mark Frye, Dr. Michael Joyner, Dr. Michael Stuart, Dr. Michael Wallace, Dr. Mitesh Borad, Dr. Patricia Olijnyk, Dr. Patricia Simmons, Dr. Richard Berger, Dr. Ruben Mesa, Dr. Steve Campbell, Dr. Steve Ommen, Dr. Steve Peters, Dr. Steve Peters and sepsis, Dr. Tasneem Naqvi, Dr. Tim Johnson, Dr. Timothy Morgenthaler, Dr. Tom Witt, Dr. Veena Taneja, Dr. William Haley, Eau Claire Leader-Telegram, Echo Press, Ectopia cordis, edical Xpress, EHR Intelligence, El Universal Venezuela, emergency medicine, energy drinks, Entrepreneur, Everyday Health, Examiner Toronto, exercise and a chronic disease, FDA, Federal Baseball, First Coast News, Florida Times-Union, flu complications, flu shots, food allergies, Forbes, Fortune, FOX 10 Phoenix, Fox News, FOX News Latino, Fox Sports, FOX10 Phoenix, FOX31 Denver, frostbite, Gold Cross, Goodhue County Editorial Association’s 2014 Citizen of the Year, Half Moon Dragon Boat Festival and Mayo Clinic Health System, Harpers Bazaar, HCAHPS scores, HealthCanal, Healthcare Global, HealthDay, HemOnc Today, Herald Online, Hodgkin's lymphoma, HON.ch, Honoring Choices Florida, Houston Northwest Medical Center, HPV, Huffington Post, idiopathic intracranial hypertension, Infection Control Today, Insight News, interventional spine procedures, Isaac Kolstad, Jacksonville Business Journal, Jayson Werth, Jennifer Larson, joint pain and microbes, Journal of Emergency Medical Services, Juan Martin del Potro, KAAL, KARE11, Katherine Zeratsky, Kathy Oslund, Kenyon Leader, Kieran Jane Veitz, kiosks and virtual medical visit pilot, KPHO-Phoenix, KTTC, KVOA Tucson, La Crosse Tribune, La Prensa, lab tests, Leonard L. Berry, Let’s Play Hockey, Lillian Grace Salerno, LiveScience, Mail & Guardian Africa, Mankato Free Press, Mayo Clinic Center for Connected Care, Mayo Clinic Center for Sleep Medicine, Mayo Clinic Diet, Mayo Clinic Health System, Mayo Clinic Health System in Waycross, Mayo Clinic News Network, Mayo Clinic Proceedings, Mayo Clinic Sports Medicine Center, MedCity News, Medical News Today, Medical Xpress, MedicineNet, MedlinePlus, Medscape, melanoma, men's health, Miami Herald, Minneapolis-St. Paul Business Journal, Modern Healthcare, Motley Fool, MPR, multiple scleroris, multiple sclerosis, music and brain injuries, National Cancer Institute, NCCI Des Moines, Nephrology News, Newsmax Health, Nikola Pekovic, nonprofit health care, Noticia al Dia, NPR, Oncology Nurse Advisor, Optum Labs, pancreatic cancer, parkinson's disease, persistent pain, Phoenix Business Journal, Pioneer Press, Pittsburgh Post-Gazette, polyps and colonoscopies, Post Bulletin, Prevention Magazine, psychology and Internet use, Real Simple magazine, Red Wing Republican Eagle, Rick Shapiro, Rita Sullivan, Saint John's Bible, Science Blog, Science Codex, Science Daily, Science Newsline, Science World Report, Seattle Times, seed libraries, sled hockey, sleep apnea, sleep habits, standing desks, Star Tribune, Stone Hearth News, stroke, Telemedicine, The Atlantic, The Guardian, The Interrobang, The Living With and Overcoming My Cancer Symposium, The New York Times, TIME, TODAY, Transplant Views, Uncategorized, USA Today, Utah Policy, Valley News, Vancouver Desi, vitamin D and seasonal affective disorder, Vox, Washington Post, WBRC Alabama, WBUR Boston, WCCO, WEAU-Eau Claire, WebMD, weight-loss surgery, Winnipeg Free Press, winter blues, WXOW La Crosse, Yahoo Health, Yoga and cardio benefits, Zumbrota News Record

 You must be logged-in to the site to post a comment.